artoo-git/covid-19/README.md

 Just two snippets to plot models and prediction on the covid-19 outbreak data

-These are definitely far from perfect and I would not trust myself with the results so please use with caution.
-This is code that is meant to be used to learn about logistic regression.
+These are definitely far from perfect and I would not use these for any official report so please use with caution.
+This code was written as hobby and as an opportunity to learn more about non-linear logistic regression.

 basic reference to non linear logistic models in R can be found at [datascienceplus](https://datascienceplus.com/first-steps-with-non-linear-regression-in-r/) and at [bscheng - modeling-logistic-growth-data](https://bscheng.com/2014/05/07/modeling-logistic-growth-data-in-r/).